Gambia Food Guide

 Palm Wine (Palm Wine)

-Palm wine is a traditional alcoholic beverage made from the fermented sap of palm trees.
-It has a sweet and slightly tart flavor and a relatively low alcohol content.
-Palm wine is a popular drink in many parts of Gambia, especially in rural areas.
-UNESCO backed nomination for palm wine tapping for inscription on Representative List of Intangible Cultural Heritage of Humanity in June 2025.
+A traditional drink made from the fermented sap of palm trees, sweet with a slight tartness and fairly low in alcohol.
+It's popular across Gambia, especially in rural areas.
+In June 2025, UNESCO backed a nomination to add palm wine tapping to the Representative List of Intangible Cultural Heritage of Humanity.

 Goldfinch Premium Lager

-Produced by Bell Bottling Company since around 2024, Goldfinch Premium Lager has become Gambia's primary locally brewed alcoholic beverage.
-Popular in bars and restaurants throughout urban areas.
+Brewed by Bell Bottling Company since around 2024, Goldfinch Premium Lager is now the main locally made alcoholic drink in Gambia.
+You'll find it in bars and restaurants across the cities.

 Soft Beverages